microsoft/botframework-cli/packages/luis/README.md

 ## `bf luis:version:export`

-Exports a LUIS application to JSON format
+Exports a LUIS application to a file in JSON format.

 ```
 USAGE